Tilden Iron Mine

 The Tilden is reaching the end of its mine life, and in order to continue mining, they desire additional space to store more waste rock generated by their mining operations.
 In 2022, Cliffs submitted a wetland permit application to Michigan’s Department of Environment, Great Lakes, and Energy (EGLE) to fill 97.7 acres of wetlands and 6,749 linear feet of streams in the watershed with mine waste.
 They withdrew that application in 2023 due to the federal listing of the Northern Long-Eared Bat (NLEB) as an endangered species, and subsequently contracted out a survey of the proposed site to determine the presence of the NLEB.

-Cliffs submitted a new application on December 20, 2023 to fill a lesser, but still very significant, 77.9 acres of wetlands and 4,661 linear feet of streams with mining waste. [to see 2023 application, click here and download PN PLANS GO from 12/20/2023
+Cliffs submitted a second application on December 20, 2023 to fill 77.9 acres of wetlands and 4,661 linear feet of streams with mining waste. [to see 2023 application, click here and download PN PLANS GO from 12/20/2023

 An engineering map identifies wetlands, lakes, and streams within the proposed mine expansion boundary.